Jodhpur: Early history

+The Ghatiyala pillar inscription (AD 996) which was erected by the Pratihara ruler Kakkuka, gives important information about the region.
+Marwar formed a part of the Gurjara-Pratihara Empire and until 1100 AD was ruled by a powerful Pratihara King.
+The Pratihars later formed a marital alliance with the Rathores and Mandore was given in dowry by the Pratiharas to a Rathore chieftain called Chunda.
+Chunda thus established his rule in Mandore and took advantage of the declining Tughlaq dynasty.
+He defended Marwar against Zafar Khan and conquered Khatu, Didwana, Sambhar, Nagaur and Ajmer from the Tughlaqs.

-The Jodhpur city was founded in 1459 by Rao Jodha, a Rajput chief of the Rathore clan.
-Jodha succeeded in conquering the surrounding territory and thus founded a kingdom which came to be known as Marwar.
+Jodhpur was founded in 1459 by Rao Jodha, a Rajput chief of the Rathore clan.
+Jodha succeeded in conquering the surrounding territory from the Delhi Sultanate and thus founded a kingdom that came to be known as Marwar.
 As Jodha hailed from the nearby town of Mandore, that town initially served as the capital of this state; however, Jodhpur soon took over that role, even during the lifetime of Jodha.
 The city was located on the strategic road linking Delhi to Gujarat.
 This enabled it to profit from a flourishing trade in opium, copper, silk, sandalwood, dates, and other tradeable goods.